 David Platt sent Steve McManaman clear down the right, he cut the ball back just out of the reach of diving goalkeeper Andreas Kopke into the path of Darren Anderton.

 The ball just behind him, Anderton fashioned a shot on goal - a slow, looping effort that moved in slow motion towards the empty net - and hit the post.

 Worse still, it bounced straight back into the hands of Kopke.

 It was agony for England fans and the rest is history - 1-1 after extra time, England out on penalties.

-"The ball was just behind me and the goalkeeper got the slightest of touches on it, which didn’t help," reflected Darren - our record appearance-maker in the Premier League (299) - 20 years on.
+"The ball was just behind me and the goalkeeper got the slightest of touches on it, which didn’t help," reflected Darren - our record appearance-maker in the Premier League with 299 to his name.

 "I got a good connection but ended up on the floor, so I didn’t even see it hit the post.
 I looked up and saw the ball bounce into the goalkeeper’s hands.